guti1/ml_devops_nd/project_1/README.md

 - install all the projects dependencies as `poetry install` in the project root

 In case you need additional packages you can add them as `poetry add package-name==version`, optionally with exact versions.
 Packages can be updated also with poetry as `poetry update`.

+As the project dependencies are available on your interpeter you can execute the pipeline by `python churn_library_solution.py` or by `python churn_script_logging_and_tests.py` in oder to test out the entire pipeline.